GRIT: Fast, Interpretable, and Verifiable Goal Recognition with Learned Decision Trees for Autonomous Driving: ACKNOWLEDGMENT

-GR-ESP is trained to predict from $t=0$ the joint future state of length $T$ of all vehicles given a tuple $\{s_{-\tau:0}, \chi\}$.
-The first element is the past joint state with length $\tau$, and $\chi\in \mathbb{R}^{w\times h \times 8}$ is composed of feature-maps extracted from the Lanelet2 maps, that represent the road surface, road markings, and vehicles at $t=0$.
-We downsample our data set to 10 fps, then discretise it to time-steps using a moving window with a step-size of 0.5 seconds (5 frames) and a length of $\tau+T$ seconds.
+GR-ESP predicts from $t=0$ the joint future state of length $T$ (4 seconds) of all vehicles given a tuple $\{s_{-\tau:0}, \chi\}$.
+The first element is the past joint state with length $\tau$, and $\chi\in \mathbb{R}^{w\times h \times 8}$ is composed of feature-maps that represent the road surface, road markings, and vehicles at $t=0$.
+We downsample our data set to 10 fps, then discretise it to time-steps using a moving window with a step-size of 0.5 seconds (5 frames) and a length of $\tau+T$ seconds, in our experiments $\tau=2$.
 Trajectories in the window that are shorter than $\tau+T$ seconds are padded using a straight-ahead constant-velocity assumption.
-In our experiments we set $\tau=2$ seconds, and $T=4$ seconds.
 We train GR-ESP for 40,000 steps using the original hyper-parameters and sample $K=100$ trajectories per time-step.
 During testing, if no goals are reached on the first sampling, then we repeatedly generate new trajectories up to $R$ additional times.
 At each repeated generation we condition on the final $\tau$ seconds of the previously generated future trajectory.
 We set $R=2$ for the rounD scenario and $R=1$ otherwise.